Sparse Attention as Compact Kernel Regression: Experiments

 \paragraph{Discussion.} Figure~\ref{fig:train_val} shows a comparison of models equipped with different kernel-based attention mechanisms across model depths in terms of validation loss.
-For shallow models (one layer), compactly supported kernels---Epanechnikov, biweight, and triweight---achieve lower validation loss than dense Gaussian attention and top-$k$ baselines.
-As depth increases to 8 layers, this advantage remains, and rectified polynomial kernels outperform dense softmax attention and anchored top-$k$ variants across iterations.
-With 12 layers, the gap is narrower and, with the exception of normReLU and uniform kNN, all approaches achieve roughly the same validation loss.
+For shallow models (one layer), compactly supported kernels, corresponding to adaptive bandwidth, achieve lower validation loss than dense Gaussian attention and top-$k$ baselines.
+As depth increases to 8 layers, this advantage remains, and rectified polynomial kernels with adaptive bandwidth outperform dense softmax attention and anchored top-$k$ variants across iterations.
+With 12 layers, the gap is narrower and, except normReLU and uniform kNN, all approaches achieve roughly the same validation loss.
 Interestingly, while top-$k$ Gaussian attention can reach competitive validation loss at intermediate depths, it exhibits mild instability, likely due to the non-smoothness introduced by discrete neighbor selection.
-Among sparse mechanisms, auto-normalized attention mappings---corresponding to sparsemax and $\alpha$-entmax---consistently perform better than normReLU, which has a fixed rather than adaptive bandwidth.
-Finally, while ReLUmax outperforms normReLU with 8 and 12 layers, it slightly underperforms adaptive normalization methods.
+Among sparse mechanisms, auto-normalized attention mappings---corresponding to sparsemax and $\alpha$-entmax---consistently perform better than normReLU.
+While $r$-ReLUmax outperforms normReLU with 8 and 12 layers, it slightly underperforms adaptive normalization methods.
+We use AdaSplash \citep{goncalves2025adasplash} for efficiency, with compact kernels, and discuss the efficiency of all methods in \S\ref{app:efficiency}.